rwedema/HTML_CSS_Jinja_Flask_Demo/docs/installation.md

 ![](../Markdown_Images/Interpreter_show_all.png "Show all installed Python versions")

 In the project Interpreters list click on the Plus sign on the right side and select *Create VirtualEnv*.
 Here we can create a new virtual environment which allows us to install locally any missing Python dependencies.
-As Base interpreter select Python3.5 and give this environment a name in the Name field.
+As Base interpreter select the latest Python version (at the time of creating this manual Python3.5) and give this environment a name in the Name field.

 ![](../Markdown_Images/Select_Py_version.png "Select Python3 as our base interpreter")